Now Hiring: SCA Senior Policy Analyst

 JOB SUMMARY:

-The Policy Analyst is responsible for providing research, analysis, and technical assistance to our member cities, and coordinating development, approval, and advocacy of SCA’s policy positions on a variety of topics including but not limited to transportation, land use, health and human services, public safety, government operations, the environment, and economic and community development.
+The Senior Policy Analyst is responsible for providing research, analysis, and technical assistance to our member cities on a variety of topics including, but not limited to: transportation, land use, health and human services, public safety, government operations, the environment, and economic and community development.
+The Senior Policy Analyst staffs a variety of committees at King County and the Puget Sound Regional Council (PSRC), as well as the Public Issues Committee (PIC) of SCA.

-The Policy Analyst must have proven ability and extensive experience in researching and analyzing complex issues in order to ensure that policy positions adopted by the organization are well-grounded and well-informed.
-The Policy Analyst must also have superior communications skills, both written and oral, excellent interpersonal skills, and an ability to work effectively with internal and external partners to advance to priorities of our member cities.
-The duties of this position include both policy analysis, and intergovernmental relations.
-The successful candidate will be a creative problem solver in a fast-paced, changing environment and in an organization that values collaboration, cooperation, and innovation.
-The Policy Analyst is expected to exercise considerable initiative and judgment in carrying out assigned duties.
+The Senior Policy Analyst must have proven ability and extensive experience in researching and analyzing complex issues in order to ensure that policy positions adopted by the organization are well-grounded and well-informed.
+The Senior Policy Analyst must also have superior communications skills, both written and oral, excellent interpersonal skills, and an ability to work effectively with internal and external partners.
+Given the complex relationships among our 38 member cities, the County, the State, and other regional cities and institutions the candidate should bring deft intergovernmental skills to protect and advance the priorities of our member cities.
+The successful candidate will be a creative problem solver in fast-paced, changing environment and in an organization that values collaboration, cooperation, and innovation, and will have the ability to work independently and as a member of a team to achieve results and provide value to member cities.

 EXAMPLE OF DUTIES:

-• Conducting research and analysis and developing recommendations on issues that impact SCA’s member cities including transportation, land use, health and human services, public safety, government operations, the environment, economic and community development, and other organizational priorities;
+• Coordinate and/or conduct research and analysis on issues related transportation, land use, health and human services, public safety, government operations, the environment, economic and community development, and other organizational priorities;

-• Providing staffing to elected officials on a variety of regional boards and committees;
+• Provide staffing to elected officials on a variety of regional boards and committees;

-• Preparing background materials for SCA’s Public Issues Committee (PIC), the policy making arm of the SCA;
+• Prepare background materials for SCA’s Public Issues Committee (PIC), the policy making arm of the SCA;

-• Assisting with a variety of educational and networking events for SCA member cities;
+• Assist with staffing a variety of educational and networking events for SCA member cities;

 EXPERIENCE, QUALIFICATIONS, KNOWLEDGE, SKILLS:

-• Proven ability to perform policy research and analysis and to provide sound policy recommendations to members;
+• Proven ability to perform technical analysis and to provide sound policy recommendations to members;

 • High degree of initiative, including the ability to work independently and handle numerous projects and assignments simultaneously;

-• Must be adaptable and flexible to changing priorities and demands, able to shift focus and efforts quickly to deal with emerging issues on a frequent basis, while ensuring accountability for a wide range of on-going issues;
+• Must be adaptable and flexible to changing priorities and demands, able to shift focus and efforts quickly to deal with emerging issues on a frequent basis, while ensuring accountability for a wide range of on-going issues at all times;

 • Strong attention to detail and the ability to deliver high-quality work product on a deadline with minimal supervision;